brandonhenness/SBCTC.InventoryUpdater/README.md

     - Click on the **Code** button.
     - Select **Download ZIP**.
     - Unzip the downloaded file.
-    - Move `SBCTC.InventoryUpdater.ps1` and `config.json` to the desired location.
+    - Move `SBCTC.InventoryUpdater.ps1` to the desired location.

 ## Configuration

-Ensure the `config.json` file is in the same directory as the script.
-The configuration file should map the CSV columns to the corresponding SharePoint fields.
+The first time the script is run, it will automatically generate a config.json file in the same directory as the script.
+You can modify this configuration file to suit your needs.

 Example `config.json`:
 ```json